 Mini-lesson Monday continued (part 2):

-I made use of a few simple steps to help with textual comprehension and it only took a few minutes.
-I will share with you what we did (plus an extra step).
+I took a few simple steps to help with text comprehension, and it only took a few minutes.
+I’m going to tell you what we’ve done (plus an extra step).

 🖋️ Step 1: Cross out or block out any group of words that initially confuses you.

 Concentrate on comprehending the rest.
 If you need to, read it over a couple of times.

 🖋️ Step 2: Re-write the line in your own words to establish its meaning.

 🖋️ Step 3: Now search for the meaning of any word that you may not understand.

 In this case, the word ‘retrieve’ may have been unclear.
 Put simply, ‘retrieve’ means to ‘bring something back’.

 🖋️ Step 4: Are there any synonyms of the word that you were unfamiliar with that might help you remember it?
 In this case, synonyms of ‘retrieve’ might include: ‘recover, restore, recapture, salvage, rescue (something), save (something), fetch’.